erikanfox/YouTube-8m-Classification/README.md

 # YouTube-8m-Classification
 IDS705 Final Project: Erika Fox, Shufan Xia, Marlyne Hakizimana

 This project contribute to progress in the video classification space by using the YouTube-8M dataset.
 We trained three different models with both detailed frame-level data and more summarized video-level data, and then tested them on three different styles of feature inputs (visual only, audio only, and combined audio/visual) in order to determine the optimal way to accurately assign multiple “tag” labels to videos.
 Our results provide useful insights as to what features are more important for video classification, and this work could be used to improve the experiences for both the content creators and audiences of YouTube.
+Our full report can be read in the file: `YouTubeClassificationReport.pdf`

 ### Data: